 COVID-19 Customer Support Resources

-Please avoid disconnection in the first place and set up a payment arrangement with us prior to the 30th.
-The PUD has assistance funds to help people pay off their past due balances.
+The PUD and neighboring utilities have assistance funds to help people pay off their past due balances and apply credits to their water and power accounts.
 Call customer service today to find out more information.

 The Washington Dept. of Commerce has allocated $15 million in LIHEAP relief funds for qualifying residents to pay for both rent and utility bills.
-If you think you may qualify, please make an appointment with OLYCAP or the CAC in your county to receive these funds before they’re gone!
-SEE CONTACT INFO BELOW!
+If you think you may qualify, please make an appointment with OLYCAP or the CAC in your county.
+See contact information below.